Surge uses a customized DNS client to support advanced features. It may behave differently from the DNS client of your operating system.

 Upstream DNS Server

-By default, Surge uses system's DNS server address settings.
-You may override it using 'dns-server' option.
+Surge uses the DNS server addresses from the operating system by default.
+You can override them using 'dns-server' option.

-Some domain may have a poor NS server, so that the DNS server may return an empty answer due to server-side timeout or other connectivity issues.
-Surge will report an empty DNS error, if all servers return explicit empty answers, or some servers return empty answers and the others have not responded in 2 seconds.
+Some domain names may have poorly-performing authoritative name servers, causing upstream DNS servers to return empty answer due to server-side timeout or other connectivity issues.
+Surge will report empty DNS error if all upstream DNS servers explicitly return empty DNS answers, or if some servers return empty answers and others fail to respond in 2 seconds.

-When IPv6 is available and enabled, Surge DNS client will send A and AAAA questions to upstream DNS Server.
-In current version, which answer will be used depends on which answer returns first.
+When IPv6 is available and enabled, Surge DNS client will send both A and AAAA questions to upstream DNS Servers.
+The first A or AAAA answer returned will be used.